Information for Disclosers

 Disclosing information to a lawyer

-You may give information to a lawyer for the purposes of seeking legal advice or professional assistance about making a disclosure, provided you do not disclose intelligence information (defined in the PID Act).
+You may give information to a lawyer provided you do not disclose intelligence information (defined in the PID Act) for:

 The lawyer should have an appropriate security clearance if you are discussing information with a national security or other protective security classification.